GrammaTech/gtirb-vscode/README.md

 ## Running the LSP server

+Server start-up and connection may be automatic or manual depending on the way you are running:
-If you are running in the repository and using the "Launch Client+Server" launch configuration, or if you have installed the extensino and the host is "stdio" in the GTIRB Server Configration settings, a server is started for you when the client starts up, and stopped when the client exits.
-If you are not running in one of these configurations you will need to manually start the LSP server.
-Generally this should be done before the extension (client) is activated, otherwise it will generate an error when it tries to connect to the server.
+- If you have installed the extension and the host (in GTIRB Server Configration settings) is "stdio", a server is started for you when the client starts up, and stopped when the client exits.
+- If you are running in the repository, use the "Launch Server (TCP)" configuration to start an LSP server before starting a client, or use "Launch Client+Server" to start both.
+The server will not exit when the client disconnects, you can use Ctrl-C in the terminal window to close it.
+- You can also start the LSP Server manually using the command line below.

 To start the LSP server:
 ```